HomeroKemmerich/HomeroKemmerich/README.md

 If I had to pick a project to work on right now, I would probably pick modding for a game or developing one from scratch.
 I've always been interested in game design, and I am a very creative person, as per say.

-If you are interested in contacting me, I'm available at homerokemmerich@protonmail.com.

 # Projects

 ## RC-XD